fzi-forschungszentrum-informatik/robot_folders/README.rst

 Robot Folders
 =============

-Welcome to ``robot_folders``! ``robot_folders`` helps you keeping track of different environment setups including multiple workspaces such as catkin_workspace and colcon_workspace
+Welcome to ``robot_folders``! ``robot_folders`` is a collection of utility scripts designed to streamline and facilitate the management of workspaces used for (ROS) development.
+It is designed to enhance efficiency in handling different environments, consisting of multiple workspaces like a ``catkin_workspace`` and ``colcon_workspace`` or a plain CMake workspace.

-You can source, create or build environments very easy.
+It focuses on optimizing the management of various subworkspaces, contributing to a seamless development experience.

 Quick start
 ------------